Muslim conquest of the Levant: Conquest of the Central Levant

-Conquest of Palestine
+Conquest of Palestine (634–641)

 Next, the Muslim armies consolidated their conquest of the Levant as Shurhabil and Amr went deeper into Palestine.
 Bet She'an surrendered after a little resistance followed by the surrender of Tiberias in February.
 Umar, after having learned of the position and strength of the Byzantine army in Palestine, wrote detailed instructions to his corps commanders there and ordered Yazid to capture the Mediterranean coast.
 Amr and Shurhabil accordingly marched against the strongest Byzantine garrison and defeated them in the Second Battle of Ajnadyn.
 The two corps then separated, with Amr moving to capture Nablus, Amawas, Jaffa, Haifa, Gaza and Yubna in order to complete the conquest of all Palestine, while Shurahbil moved against the coastal towns of Acre and Tyre.
 Yazid advanced from Damascus to capture the ports of Sidon, Arqa, Byblos and Beirut.
-By 635 CE, Palestine, Jordan and Southern Syria, with the exception of Jerusalem and Caesarea, were in Muslim hands.
+By 635 CE, Palestine, Jordan and Southern Syria, with the exception of Jerusalem, Caesarea and Ashkelon, were in Muslim hands.
 On the orders of Umar, Yazid next besieged Caesarea, which, barring a suspension around the time of the Battle of Yarmouk, lasted until the port fell in 640.